MusicWrite upgrade to QuickScore Elite Level II 2008

-Users of Voyetra's MusicWrite Maestro, MusicWrite Songwriter or MusicWrite Starter Kit can upgrade to QuickScore Elite Level II 2008 for only 99.95!
+Users of Voyetra's MusicWrite Maestro, MusicWrite Songwriter or MusicWrite Starter Kit now qualify to upgrade to QuickScore Elite Level II 2019 for just $99.95 or to QuickScore Elite 12 for just $49.95.
 And now when you order, thanks to a special arrangement with Neuratron, get a copy of their top-rated music scanning software for just $20.

 Input